d3b4g/leonids/_posts/chainsaw.md

 [*] Wrong credentials!

 ```
 Running the binary prompt for a username and password which we don't have.
+Lets check the chainsawclub.sol file.

 ChainsawClub.sol: